 Early treatment with etanercept, together with methotrexate, increases the probability of imaging & clinical remission even as early as week 12.

 Tenosynovitis on MRI

-In the second talk, Nikolet K. den Hollander, MD, PhD, research physician, Leiden University Medical Center, the Netherlands, discussed the value of magnetic resonance imaging (MRI) in detecting RA early on in patients with contemporary undifferentiated arthritis.
-For this study, contemporary undifferentiated arthritis was defined as a patient with features of RA who did not meet either the 1987 or 2010 ACR/EULAR classification criteria for RA.2 Dr. den Hollander et al. looked at undifferentiated arthritis patients in the Leiden early arthritis cohort from 2010 to 2020.
+In the second talk, Nikolet K. den Hollander, MD, PhD, research physician, Leiden University Medical Center, the Netherlands, discussed the value of magnetic resonance imaging (MRI) in detecting rheumatoid arthritis early on in patients with contemporary undifferentiated arthritis.
+For this study, contemporary undifferentiated arthritis was defined as a patient with features of rheumatoid arthritis who did not meet either the 1987 or 2010 ACR/EULAR classification criteria for RA.2 Den Hollander et al. looked at undifferentiated arthritis patients in the Leiden early arthritis cohort from 2010 to 2020.